rokbenko/ai-playground/README.md

     - I write posts for LinkedIn and X to help people discover the content.
     - I always link back and forth between the YouTube video and GitHub code so everything stays connected.

-And I do all of this for free.
-Yes, you’ll see ads on YouTube, but I’m not earning anything from them.
-My channel doesn’t meet all the requirements for monetization (yet).
+I do all of this for free!
+Yes, you’ll see ads when watching my tutorials, but I’m not earning anything from them.
+My YouTube channel doesn’t meet all the requirements for monetization (yet).

-I still believe the tutorials bring value, even with the robotic voice here and there.
-Even if it doesn’t feel as natural, the content and information are what matter most.
-I believe my channel brings value because I focus on delivering high-quality content, rather than worrying about how natural the voice sounds.
+Despite using AI voiceover, I believe my tutorials are valuable.
+I focus more on delivering quality content than worrying about how natural the voice sounds.

 So yeah, that’s why I’m using AI voiceover.
 Anyway, you're here to learn, not to judge my voice’s acting career, right?
+Because I’m not counting on becoming a voice actor anytime soon.
+Unless they’re casting for a robot.

 Thanks for the support! ❤️